Washingtonia, Washington palm: planting, growing and care

 1. Start by digging a large planting hole, which should be two to three times the volume of the rootball.

-2. Place soil at the bottom, mixed with a little well-rotted compost and, if necessary, draining materials: coarse sand, gravel…
+2. Fill the bottom with soil mixed with a little well-rotted compost and, if needed, drainage materials: coarse sand, gravel…

 3. Plant your palm.
-Its collar should be at the same level as when it was in the pot.
+Its collar must be at the same level as it was in the pot.
 Take care not to bury it, which could cause it to rot.

-4. You can create a watering basin by digging slightly around the stipe, to retain watering water and help it infiltrate at the base of the palm.
+4. You can create a watering basin by digging slightly around the stipe, to retain water from watering and help its infiltration to the base of the palm.

 5. Water generously.

-Continue to water in the weeks that follow, until the palm is well established.
+Continue watering in the weeks that follow, until the palm is well established.

 For planting in a pot:

 1. Choose a large pot or container.
-It must have drainage holes in the bottom to allow water to escape.
+It must be pierced at the bottom to allow water to drain away.

-2. Place a drainage layer at the bottom, made of broken pots, clay balls or gravel.
-It will prevent water from stagnating at the bottom of the pot.
+2. Place a drainage layer at the bottom, made of broken pots, clay pebbles or gravel.
+It will prevent water from stagnating at the base of the pot.

-3. Add potting compost mixed with garden soil and coarse sand.
+3. Fill with potting compost mixed with garden soil and coarse sand.

 4. Plant your palm.